srdjan/clob/README.md

 # CLOB - Central Limit Orderbook trading application

 A full stack application, using React for the frontend and NodeJS for services, that implements POC of a Central Limit Orderbook (CLOB) stock trading marketplace.
-It accepts orders via a REST (or WebSocket API) and publishes updates on orderbook state changes or if trades occur.
+It accepts orders via an REST API and publishes updates on orderbook state changes or if trades occur.

 ### Installation